 - CITES (Convention on International Trade in Endangered Species) https://www.cites.org/ CITES resulted from an international agreement between governments to ensure that the legal trade of wildlife specimens between countries does not damage the overall health of these species in the wild.
 It subjects participating countries to inspections and licensing of trade.
 In addition, CITES produces reports on the import and export of species, and on the introduction of non-native species into new environments where their presence could threaten native animals and plants.

-- WWF (World Wildlife Fund) https://www.worldwildlife.org/ Due to their effective public outreach campaigns and their very well-known logo featuring a stylized Great Panda, the WWF is the best known of these conservation-minded organizations.
-It sponsors initiatives around the world that range from fieldwork to corporate partnerships to efforts to “conserve nature and reduce the most pressing threats to the diversity of life on Earth.”
+- WWF (World Wildlife Fund) https://www.worldwildlife.org/ Due to their effective public outreach campaigns and their very well-known logo featuring a stylized great panda, the WWF is the best known of these conservation-minded organizations.
+It sponsors initiatives that range from fieldwork to corporate partnerships to efforts to “conserve nature and reduce the most pressing threats to the diversity of life on Earth.”
 The WWF also promotes a wide variety of opportunities for individuals to get involved, ranging from “symbolically adopting” endangered animals to participation in “conservation travel” tours of many countries.

 The Future for Endangered Species